AudioLotus/D2Flwrz/docs/Raids/Last-Wish/3-Morgeth.md

 There are two ways to go about it:

+=== "From a distance"
 	Have everyone pile at the end opposite of Morgeth with snipers like Whisper or a nice LFR.
 Pop a well and shoot the glowing hunch on his back til he's dead.

-**OR**
+=== "Up close"
 	Everyone pile to Morgeth's back, pop a well, and use shotguns, fusions, swords, etc til he's dead.

 EZPZ yeah?